thewaspcat/qa-portfolio/docs/index.md

 # QA Portfolio by Marta Czarnecka

-Welcome to my **Quality Assurance portfolio**, which showcases both my konwledge in manual software testing and my skills in test automation.
+Welcome to my **Quality Assurance portfolio**, which purpose is to showcase both my konwledge in manual software testing and my skills in test automation.

 This portfolio demonstrates:
 - Methodical approach to structuring test cases
-- Compliance with the official international requirements for software testing documentation (ISO/IEC 29119/ISTQB), **enhanced** with details for automation readiness)
+- Compliance with the official international requirements for software testing documentation (ISO/IEC 29119/ISTQB), <br> **enhanced** with details for automation readiness)
 - Full alignment between manual test cases and automated test scripts for maximum traceability.
-- Industry-standard practices for test design, execution and maintainance.
+- Industry-standard practices for test design, test execution and test maintainance.

 ---